ysBach/ads2bibtex/README.md

 * Left: `ADD A LIBRARY` → Set the name of the library (e.g., "PhDT", "everything", "Bach+2023AJ").
 * Select `Manage Access` Tab → copy `Library ID`: ``https://ui.adsabs.harvard.edu/public-libraries/<Library ID>``

+See [this](http://adsabs.github.io/help/libraries/creating-libraries) to learn how to add a paper to your library on ADS.
 </p>
 </details>